Pro-Tweaker/pyinsim/readme.md

 You should have received a copy of the GNU Lesser General Public License along with pyinsim.
 If not, see <http://www.gnu.org/licenses/>.

-## AUTHOR
+## Author

 Written by Alex McBride
 Copyright Alex McBride 2012-2019
 Website: https://github.com/alexmcbride/pyinsim

-## THANKS
+## Thanks

 Thanks to Constantin Kopplinger (morpha) for his work on the strmanip module.
 Thanks to tmehlinger for his work on InSim Relay support.